 New data types are created through type declarations.
 Type declarations are indicated by typedef.
-Currently, typedef only supports the structure complex data type (similar to C structures and Pascal records) which is indicated using struct.
+Currently, typedef only supports the structure complex data type (similar to C structures and Pascal records) which is indicated using the keyword struct.

-A structure is composed of a list of variable declaration.
-Each variable declared is considered a member of the structure.
+A structure is composed of a list of variable declarations.
+Each declared variable is considered a member of the structure.